microsoft/language-server-protocol/_specifications/specification-3-15.md

 	/**
-	 * If the workspace edit contains only textual file changes they are executed
+	 * If the workspace edit contains only textual file changes, they are
+	 * executed transactionally.
-	 * transactional.
-If resource changes (create, rename or delete file) are part of the
+	 * If resource changes (create, rename or delete file) are part of the
-	 * change the failure handling strategy is abort.
+	 * change, the failure handling strategy is abort.
 	 */
-	export const TextOnlyTransactional: FailureHandlingKind = 'textOnlyTransactional';
+	export const TextOnlyTransactional: FailureHandlingKind
+		= 'textOnlyTransactional';

 	/**
 	 * The client tries to undo the operations already executed.
 But there is no